 There are three ways to learn more about the Rappaport Institute Public Policy Fellow Program:

 - Attend an informational session at your campus this fall.
 We are currently working to have at least one informational session at the following campuses this fall.
 More details will be released as they are confirmed this fall.
 Please check the Rappaport Institute website for updates and information.

 - Contact Polly O'Brien at 617-495-5091 or by email with any questions you might have.

 - Explore the Public Policy Summer Fellowship pages for more detailed information.
 If you still have questions, please attend one of our information sessions or contact Polly O'Brien at 617-495-5091 or by email.

 - A cover letter, addressed to Ms. Polly O'Brien, Associate Director of the Rappaport Institute, that includes a list of issues and public agencies that interest you;

 - A resume;

-- A statement of 500 to 1,000 words that describes an public policy issue or issues that you would be interested in working on, why the issue interests you and some preliminary thoughts on a project for the summer; and
+- A statement of two to three pages that describes an public policy issue or issues that you would be interested in working on, why the issue interests you and some preliminary thoughts on a project for the summer; and

-- A writing sample, two to five pages in length, from any work that represents your ability to explore complex policy issues.
+- A writing sample, three to five pages in length, from any work that represents your ability to explore complex policy issues.